 Philo is dead cheap!
 It’s the most affordable TV streaming service we’ve seen.
 Your entire monthly bill will cost about as much as going out to dinner one time.

 And unlike most TV providers, streaming or otherwise, channel numbers don’t vary depending on where you live.
 Philo doesn’t play coy—if it says you get 58 channels, then you get exactly 58 channels.

 No credit card required for free trial

 One thing we love about Philo is the sign-up process.
 It doesn’t ask for a credit card (at least not up front).
-You just enter your phone number and off you go.
-You can start binge-watching shows and surfing through channels immediately.
+You just enter your phone number and you can start binge-watching shows and surfing through channel content immediately.

 If you’re like us and routinely fall into the free-trial trap of signing up for a service and forgetting to cancel it, then Philo’s softball approach is a good thing.
 And if you figure out within those first two days that Philo’s service isn’t for you, then you can back out without ever giving up your card number.